 However, China still uses asbestos.
 An industry spokesperson for the China Chrysotile Association said, “our production … can’t keep pace with demand from the construction industry so we have to import from Russia.”
 That suggest asbestos is still around us in China.

 - Asbestos is the most dangerous once disturbed.
 When fibers become airborne, we can breathe them in or ingest them.

 - Your home and office materials in China may contain asbestos.
 Use caution with materials likely to contain asbestos, such as wall board, cement, roofing, or insulation.
 The most dangerous times are during construction and remodeling.

-- Inexpensive pollution masks like N95 and N99 masks (see tests) and HEPA purifiers can capture asbestos particles (see the Quora article).
+- Inexpensive pollution masks like N95 and N99 masks (see tests) and HEPA filters capture asbestos particles.